lanalabs/PyLana/README.md

-# pylana
+# pylana - R API for LANA Process Mining
-Still in work...
+This package provides an R API for [LANA Process Mining](https://www.lana-labs.com/en/).

-A python wrapper for log-related API calls on the Lana Process Mining Software.
+**Attention**: This package is still in alpha state.
+Functions and parameters may be renamed and changed at any time.